Tips for Avoiding Teaching Moralism to Kids

 David was not a big or strong warrior, but he trusted God.
 God gave David power.
 When God sent His Son to earth, Jesus did not look like a strong warrior either.
 But by dying on the cross and coming back to life, Jesus showed His power to save sinners.

 - Teach morals by rooting them in the gospel.
 When you hear me deride moralistic teaching, please do not hear me dismiss morals altogether.
 Quite frankly, the Bible is full or moral principles.
 A lesson becomes moralistic, though, when we don’t root the teaching of morals in the gospel.
 The concept of the indicative and the imperative has been paramount to me in learning how to do that.
 This concept probably deserves its own blog post, but in short, indicatives tell me what Jesus has done for me.
 Imperatives tells me what I am to do in light of what Jesus has done.
 The order is critical.
 When we put the imperative before the indicative, we get moralism.
-When we put the indicative after the imperative where it belongs, we get joyful obedience to God’s commands.
+When we put the indicative before the imperative where it belongs, we get joyful obedience to God’s commands.

 - Weave the gospel throughout your teaching.
 Because “gospel-centered” is such a buzz word, people will stick a gospel presentation at the end of a teaching session and call it gospel-centered.
 A friend of mine calls this the “gospel sticker.”
 You can put a gospel sticker on a moralistic lesson, but it is still moralistic.
 Kids will leave burdened rather than more in love with Jesus.
 A gospel-centered session is one that is centered on the gospel.
 That means that the truths of the gospel are weaved throughout the session.
 It isn’t just a part of the session.
 It is the session.
 There is no formula to learn this.
 Time and personal exposure to gospel-centered teaching is the only way to learn this.
 As you see Jesus more beautiful, it will naturally translate into how you teach kids.